Spring 2026 Continuing Education

 Theopia Jackson, Ph.D.; Bonnie Settlage, Ph.D.; and Kelly Serafini, Ph.D.

 In this workshop, attendees will be provided with a humanistic approach to suicide assessment and treatment.
 We will emphasize collaboration with the client and the use of a strengths-based approach to honor the client’s dignity throughout the risk assessment process and subsequent interventions.
 We will also discuss humanizing language for suicidal behaviors.
-We will discuss current data on suicide behaviors, we’ll examine risk factors and protective factors, and we’ll discuss a variety of approaches for reducing harm.
+We will discuss current data on suicide behaviors, we will examine risk factors and protective factors, and we will discuss a variety of approaches for reducing harm.
 Importantly, specific subpopulations will also be discussed as we consider culturally informed care.
 This workshop offers six continuing education credits.

 Friday, January 9, 2026